-In addition, it is expected that the TYAA and the exhibiting young artists would receive recognition and promotion on TV, radio, social media and newspapers.
+In addition, the TYAA and the exhibiting young artists should receive recognition and promotion on TV, radio, social media and newspapers.

-Open to any child in full-time education from grades 7 to 12 at any Tasmanian school or college, who is aged under 18 at the time of application.
+Open to any child in full-time education from grades 7 to 12 at any Tasmanian school or college, who is aged 19 or under at the time of application.

 Only one art work is to be submitted, with a maximum size of 1 square metre.